 top of page

-How We Check Every Deal.
-What We Look at Before We Put Money In
+How We Check Every Deal Before We Commit Capital

 The First Thing We Check

 The first thing we look at is the average daily balance in the business bank account.
-That number tells us whether the business actually keeps cash or just moves it through.
+That number tells us whether the business keeps cash or only moves it through.

 A business can show strong deposits and still spend more than it collects.
 If the balance does not support the payments the business owes, we pass.

-Every file we see has already been approved.
-We still reject 90%.
+Every file we see has already cleared the originating funder.
+We decline the majority.

 Abstract Blue Grid